 Have you ever been to a movie double feature?
-They are great.
-You get in the movie-going mood, take the time out of your busy life to make it to the theater, buy your popcorn, sneak in your candy, splurge on a huge soda, and then settle in for two great films.
+You get in the movie-going mood, take the time out of your busy life to make it to the theater, buy your popcorn, splurge on a huge soda, and then settle in for two great films.
 Oh, and most importantly, you’re only paying for one.

 Once a donor contributes to your organization, they can submit a request to their company (if they have a program) to have their gift matched.
-If your nonprofit qualifies, the corporation will send with a check for the same amount or more depending on the company’s matching ratio.
+If your nonprofit qualifies, the corporation will send a check for the same amount (or more!) depending on the company’s matching ratio.

 To ensure that your nonprofit maximizes its efforts, we’ve curated a list of the 11 most valuable matching gift best practices:

 - Study up on matching gifts.

 - Appoint a matching gift coordinator.

 - Raise awareness about matched giving.

 - Keep records of individuals’ matching gift statuses.

 - Thank your donors for submitting a matching gift request.

 - Perform prospect screening.